Tabrez-dev/STM32-Task-Scheduler-Round-Robin/README.md

 # STM32 Task Scheduler - Round Robin

-A custom-built round-robin task scheduler for the STM32F072RBT6, implemented completely from scratch by referencing the Cortex‑M0 user guide.
-This project is a testament to low-level embedded systems expertise, demonstrating manual context switching and real-time task management using the SysTick handler.
+A custom-built round-robin task scheduler for the STM32F072RBT6, implemented completely from scratch by referencing the Cortex‑M0 user guide.Demonstrating manual context switching and real-time task management using the SysTick handler.

----

-## Overview

-This project implements a robust round-robin scheduler that manages multiple tasks by leveraging the Cortex‑M0’s SysTick timer.
-Every aspect—from initializing task stacks to context switching—is crafted manually, showcasing a deep understanding of ARM Cortex‑M0 architecture.
-Debugged meticulously using STM32CubeIDE, the scheduler offers a lightweight, efficient approach to task management in resource-constrained embedded systems.

 ---